Last Updated 23/08/2021

 Touring the New York Ripley’s Believe It Or Not this morning I recognised exotic items similar to those in my own home.

-There were also items that I’d love to get my hands on, Chinese lotus blossum shoes to fit foot-bound ladies, Tibetan skull cap trinkets and musical instruments.
+There were also items that I’d love to get my hands on, Chinese lotus blossom shoes to fit foot-bound ladies, Tibetan skull cap trinkets, and musical instruments.

-Ripley and his organisation clearly share a lot of my interests, piercing, tattooing and body modification, sharks and shark attacks, dinosaurs and shrunken heads.
+Ripley and his organisation clearly share a lot of my interests, piercing, tattooing and body modification, sharks and shark attacks, dinosaurs, and shrunken heads.
 OK, not shrunken heads so much.
 I wouldn’t want one of those, but they were pretty amazing.
+Incidentally, years later, we actually stayed with the head hunters of Borneo, deep in the jungle in their longhouse.
+I was glad we’d already seen shrunken heads,

-A year or so after visiting Ripleys Believe it or Not New York, we visited Ripley’s in London, on Picadilly Circus.
+A year or so after visiting Ripleys Believe it or Not museum New York, we visited Ripley’s in London, on Picadilly Circus.
 The two are quite different and don’t think that if you’ve seen one, the others aren’t worth bothering with.
+My children would love to spend all day every day in those laser and mirror mazes.
 The older my kids become the more educational Ripley’s museums seem.